Rural Math Excel Partnership (RMEP) Project

 Statistical Findings

-No effect on behavior
+No effect on math achievement (SOL scores)

 More Intervention Details